 The ship turned back around, slicing easily through the cold waters of Lake Washington and approaching the University of Washington once more.

-Fans in purple flocked to the football stadium in their boats – apparently tailgating on a boat is a common practice here!
+Purple-clad sports fans flocked to the football stadium in their boats – apparently tailgating on a boat is a common practice here!
 Several businesses even pick passengers up from their personal boats and ferry them to the stadium, for a fee.
 I have to say, sailing away on a boat sounds much better than fighting the post-game Seattle traffic.

 We passed more floating homes as we crossed over into Lake Union, and as the Seattle skyline edged closer, I felt a twinge of sadness.
 There was one thing I was really hoping to see on this tour, something so touristy that I was almost ashamed to admit it.
 With minutes left in the cruise, I was ready to cut my losses and head back inside.